Monday, October 14, 2024

 1/16 We had to take Nathan to urgent care.
 This time he had a headache and his eyes were sensitive to light.
 They thought it could be the start of a sinus infection.
 We are hoping it is not the start of migraines.

-1/24 Dawn went to Catalina State Park.
+1/24 I went to Catalina State Park.

 2/9 Nathan went to a nerf activity at Sun & Shield Baptist Church.